What is a Will?

 If you want to change your Will with a lawyer, there are two ways to do it.

 If you’ve created your Will using an online service, the chances are you can’t make a Codicil.
 But that’s not a bad thing.
 If the updates can be made free of charge, you can make all of the changes you wish and then re-generate your documents.
-You’ll then need to print, sign, and witness it again.
+You’ll then need to print, sign, and witness the new Will (which has the effect of revoking your earlier Will).

 What happens if I don’t have a Will?